 She was.
 “Yes.
 But I would have used as an excuse this horrible virus thing.”

 “Of course!
-Sorry.
+So sorry.
 Please call me Mahhi.
 My manners have become very rusty recently.
 Mahhi,“ he repeated, as he had seen her struggle with the name.
 Then he decided to open up a bit.
 “My leg was a casualty of the recent fighting in my home city, Aleppo.
 I was, had been, an archaeologist and assistant curator of one of the museums on the Euphrates River.
-Aleppo is the oldest city in the world and has, did have, so much history to uncover.”
+Aleppo is the oldest city in the world and has, did have… so much history to uncover.”
 With the painful memories, his whole body had shrunk into the bench turning him into such a forlorn-looking man that Lucy had instinctively slid over to hold Mahhi’s hand.
-The shattering of social distancing protocols could almost be heard echoing off the walls of the shuttered mall stores.
+The shattering of social distancing protocols could almost be heard echoing off the walls of the mostly shuttered mall stores.
 A person who had been shuffling her walker toward the bench had stopped, mouth open in astonishment at the scene.

 Mahhi smiled at the shuffler, “My mother.
 She is trying to support me in these difficult times.”

 The shuffler had nodded to Lucy, “Good for you, girl.
 These poor kids need all the help they can get.”
-She had carried on past them, no longer worried about making a wide arc around the bench.
+She had carried on past them, no longer worried about making a labourious wide arc around the bench.

 Lucy had grinned and patted Mahhi’s hand again.